Dialogue

 At NIMD, we believe that democracy starts with dialogue.
 We know from experience that when different political groups come together in dialogue – with each other, with civil society, or with their population in general – a country has a much greater chance of implementing reform, forging lasting peace, and cultivating a thriving inclusive democracy.

-Through our dialogue initiatives, we aim to build trust, collaboration and consensus between political parties and other political actors, forming the foundation of a respectful democratic culture.
+Through our dialogue initiatives, we aim to build trust, collaboration and consensus between political parties and other political actors.
+In addition, we foster political responsiveness and trust in state institutions by building connections between politicians and the people they represent.

 Our Approach